Women Holding It All

 Is this your usual mode of living?

 And it’s not like you don’t know.
 You do.
 You know about self-care and breathing and taking walks and setting boundaries and sometimes you do those things.
+Maybe you and your friends have formed some sort of seven nation army over text and this definitely helps.

-You need a space.
+You need your own space.

 • Young Adulting